maitag/littleBigInt/README.md

 trace( a.toBinaryString(3) );        // "011 000 010"
 trace( a.toBinaryString(3, false) ); //  "11 000 010" (no leading zeros!)

-// use a custom digit string for number-representation trace( (969:BigInt).toBaseString(5, "0helo1234567") ); // "hello"
+// use a custom digit string for number representation trace( (969:BigInt).toBaseString(5, "0helo1234567") ); // "hello"
 trace( (19366:BigInt).toBaseString("abcdefgh123xyz") ); // "haxe"